 In my case, I was hanging a small 4-piece gallery wall on a long blank wall.
 I decided that I wanted the gallery to be centered in the middle of the space and expand out.
-So, I measured the wall, and divided it by two.
+So, I measured the wall, and divided it in half.
 Next, I measured the photo that I was placing in the center and placed a small pencil mark in the middle of its tape “frame” (by dividing it by two as well).
-You can do the same if you’d like to center a photo in the center of a wall or section of the wall.
+You can do the same if you’d like to center a photo in the center of a wall or a section of the wall.

 Normally, when you learn how to hang photos, you learn that you want to have the focal point at about 60″.
 If you need to start it higher, you can at least have the bottom of the photo at the 60″ mark.
 Now that will change over couches, beds, and other objects.

 Place the first tape “frame” where you know you need to begin:

 For this project, I needed to cover a hideous breaker box that was just hovering about 5.5′ off the ground and about 2′ from one of our bedroom windows.
 It is almost in the center of our room.
 How crazy is that?!
 I had to cover it with one of the photos, so the photos on the sides start about 55.8″ off the ground.

 First, I covered the breaker box with my first tape “frame.”
 Next, I placed the tape from the multi-opening frame that needed to be in the middle at the halfway point in the wall.
 It didn’t have to be as high as the first because I was placing two in this spot.
 I measured it and again divided it by two, marked that (on the tape), then once I knew the halfway point, I measured the tape “canvas” I was hanging above it and placed the center of it at the center point of the frame.